 NCI Presentations/Resources

-The Regulatory Guidance for Academic Research of Drugs and Devices (ReGARDD) affiliates are comprised of regulatory affairs specialists and experts from North and South Carolina Institutions that receive funding from the NIH Clinical and Translational Science Awards (CTSA) Program.
+Affiliates comprised of regulatory affairs specialists and experts from North and South Carolina institutions that receive funding from the NIH Clinical and Translational Science Awards (CTSA) Program.
 Currently these institutions are the University of North Carolina at Chapel Hill, Duke University, Wake Forest School of Medicine, and RTI International, and the Medical University of South Carolina.

-Combining the regulatory talents from the North and South Carolina Clinical and Translational Science Awards (CTSA) Programs and the research triangle park (RTP) area enables sharing of ideas, lessons learned, historical information, and the development of successful strategies to assist the academic researcher in navigating an increasingly complex regulatory environment.
+Combining the regulatory talents from the North and South Carolina Clinical and Translational Science Awards (CTSA) programs and the research triangle park area enables sharing of ideas, lessons learned, historical information, and the development of successful strategies to assist the academic researcher in navigating an increasingly complex regulatory environment.

-The Development, Implementation and Assessment of Novel Training in Domain-based Competencies, or “DIAMOND” project, is a collaborative effort by the University of Michigan, University of Rochester, The Ohio State University and Tufts University to provide competency-based education and training to clinical research professionals.
-The primary objectives of this project are to develop an online educational portal for shared competency-based educational offerings and assessments, demonstrate the utility of an e-portfolio system for individualized professional development planning, and to disseminate these educational offerings to broader audiences at research institutions across the United States.
+A collaborative effort by the University of Michigan, University of Rochester, Ohio State University, and Tufts University to provide competency-based education and training to clinical research professionals.
+The primary objectives are to develop an online educational portal for shared competency-based educational offerings and assessments, demonstrate the utility of an e-portfolio system for individualized professional development planning, and to disseminate these educational offerings to broader audiences at research institutions across the United States.

 ClinicalTrials.gov is a database of privately and publicly funded clinical studies conducted around the world.